bolemo/aegis/README.md

 # Aegis
-A firewall blocklist script for Netgear R7800, R8900 & R9000 Routers with Voxel firmware.
+A firewall blocklist script for Netgear R7500, R7800, R8900, R9000 and Orbi Routers [with Voxel firmware].
-Should work with several other Netgear routers as well.
+Might work with several other Netgear routers supporting Voxel firmware as well.

 It will filter all traffic to and from WAN and WireGuard or OpenVPN clients tunnels.

 ## Version
-1.6.2
+1.6.3

 ## Prerequisite
 * You need to have Voxel's Firmware: https://www.voxel-firmware.com